jesusmartinoza/Infocomp-UASLP---Code-of-Conduct/readme.md

 It is not acceptable to insult, troll or say derogatory comments to people with different ideologies.
 - **Harassment**
 - **Bullying**

+## Penalties
+The sanctions that may be applied to members of the community will be decided by members of the head of the CS area, will be taken into consideration the rulebook of the university and seriousness of the offense.
+It can be from a warning  to the dismissal of the university if the fault was very serious.

 ## Grievance, Concern and Guidance Procedure
 Any doubt, report or comment you can contact the head of the area.